We offer free shipping within the United States on orders of $95 or more

 In August 1941 the British Admiralty suspected their communications were being intercepted by the Germans.

-To test their theory, they transmitted a dummy message.
-It gave details of an upcoming movement of allied merchant ships off the south Icelandic coast.
+To test their theory, they transmitted a dummy message, giving details of an upcoming movement of allied merchant ships off the south Icelandic coast.

 Would the Germans respond?

 By the time U-570 approached Icelandic waters, they had been battling through very rough seas for several days.
 Many of the crew were suffering severe seasickness.
-Desperate to give his crew some relief, the inexperienced captain decided to ignore his orders, and surface.
+And desperate to give his crew some relief, the inexperienced captain decided to ignore his orders, and surface.

 But they were only 80 miles from Iceland and the submarine was immediately spotted by a disbelieving crew of RAF No. 269 Maritime squadron.

 Sergeant Les Mitchell was part of an anti-submarine patrol based at the newly built RAF Kaldadarnes airbase, on the southwest shore of Iceland.
 After spotting the submarine near the surface in the clear Arctic sea, he quickly circled his Lockheed Hudson back over it and launched depth charges.
 But frustratingly the delivery rack mechanism jammed.
 Determined not to lose it, he radioed the U-boat’s position and stayed in the area until more units from his squadron arrived.

 Down below, Captain Rahmlow was unaware he’d been seen.